 Step Four – Cook on LOW for 6 hours for tender chops.
 The edges where the onions sit get caramelized, and the sauce has slow-cooked to perfection.

-- Baked beans – my favorite way to serve pork chops.
+- Slow Cooker Baked Beans – my favorite way to serve pork chops.
 Try a little bite of beans with each bite of the chops!
+Or try my Slow Cooker Corn on the Cob, a perfect summer recipe.

 - Tossed salad with dressing – We love making a semi-homemade dressing with ranch dressing mix, buttermilk, and mayo.